-Internships can also provide knowledge and skills that may lead to career, a graduate school, and other future opportunities.
-Most are for 10-16 hours per week.
+Internships can also provide knowledge and skills that may lead to career, graduate school, and other opportunities.
+Most internships require students to work 16 hours a week with the employer.

-While we do our best to assist students interested in pursuing an internship, we cannot guarantee an internship placement in a specific field or organization.
-The application process is competitive, and internship providers expect candidates to have appropriate skills or background knowledge and interest in the field.
-If your language skills are not strong enough, you may not qualify for an internship.
+While we do our best to assist students interested in pursuing an internship, we cannot guarantee an internship placement in a specific field or with a specific organization.
+The application process is competitive and internship providers expect candidates to have the appropriate skills, background knowledge, and interest in the field.
+Additionally, if your language skills are not strong enough, you may not qualify for an internship.